Perl/PPCs/ppcs/ppcTODO-attributes-v2.md

 ## Rejected Ideas

 * Filtering or flags on attribute definitions to say what kind of target they apply to.
 By omitting this, a simpler model is provided.
-It avoids complex questions on how to handle heirarchial classifications, such as that classes are packages, or subroutine parameters are lexical variables.
+It avoids complex questions on how to handle hierarchial classifications, such as that classes are packages, or subroutine parameters are lexical variables.
 By ensuring that any particular attribute name has at most one definition in any scope, end-users can more easily understand the model provided.

 ## Open Issues